kreibaum/pacosako/README.md

 [Elm](https://elm-lang.org) and a backend written in [Rust](https://rust-lang.org) based on the Rocket server framework.

-If you want to help with the translation you can do so on our [Weblate](https://hosted.weblate.org/engage/pacoplay/) project:
+If you want to help with the translation, you can do so on our [Weblate](https://hosted.weblate.org/engage/pacoplay/)
+project:

 <a href="https://hosted.weblate.org/engage/pacoplay/">
 <img src="https://hosted.weblate.org/widgets/pacoplay/-/main-website/multi-auto.svg" alt="Translation status" />
 </a>

-If you want to help with development or are just interested in how the website is build you can start a ready to code development environment in your browser without any setup:
+Unfortunately, getting started with development is a bit tricky.
+The linked Gitpod environment is no longer working.

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/kreibaum/pacosako)

-Please not that you currently need to restart the backend server manually when you make changes to rust code.
+Please note that you need to restart the backend server manually when you make changes to rust code.
 The frontend is already recompiled automatically.

 ## Running without Gitpod